pranav-byte12/Highlight-Study-Agent/README.md

 # Highlight-Study-Agent
-An AI study agent made using Google's ADK
+An AI study agent made with Google ADK 2.0